What to Use for Neck Pain Ice or Heat?

 Relief Expert Neck Ice Pack Wrap, Ice Pack for Neck and Shoulder Pain

 - Innovative & Two-sided Design- The Relief Expert shoulder ice pack wrap adopts dual-fabric.
-One side is soft plush fabric that is available to use straight to skin, stays cold without condensation and prevents cold injuries.
+One side is soft plush fabric that is available to use straight to skin directly without tower.
 The other is nylon fabric, penetrating deeper coldness to targeted areas if the plush side isn't quite cold enough.

-- Large Gel Coverage & Prevent Gel Leakage- The neck ice pack wrap is filled with 30% thicker gel than others, providing full and deeper coldness for neck and shoulders.
+- Large Gel Coverage & Prevent Gel Leakage- The ice pack for shoulder is filled with 30% thicker gel than others, providing full and deeper coldness for neck and shoulders.
 Double-seam technology prevents gel leakage.
 Excellent quality of gel ice pack for neck and shoulders enables reuse frequently.

 The Relief Expert shoulder ice pack wrap uses a dual-fabric design, with one side that is a soft plush fabric that is able to be applied directly to your skin.
 It stays cold without condensation and prevents cold injuries.